Alcohol and other drugs in the workplace

 Your employer has a legal obligation to address alcohol and other drug issues in the workplace through the 'duty of care' provisions in the OHS Act.
 These provisions require employers to take all reasonable or 'practicable' steps to ensure the health and safety of all workers and any other people who may be affected by the actions of the employer, such as contractors or clients.

-The Australian Drug Foundation works with employers to help them develop alcohol and drugs policies, train employees about alcohol and drugs, and organise safe parties.
-If you think your workplace could benefit from these services, put your manager or human resources department in contact with the Australian Drug Foundation's Workplace Services.
+The Alcohol and Drug Foundation works with employers to help them develop alcohol and drugs policies, train employees about alcohol and drugs, and organise safe parties.
+If you think your workplace could benefit from these services, put your manager or human resources department in contact with the Alcohol and Drug Foundation's Workplace Services.

 Unions: If you are in a union, you should contact them for assistance.